grisu/gricli/README.md

-gricli shell allows commandline interaction with the grid.
+Gricli shell allows commandline interaction with the grid.

 Latest version can be downloaded from http://code.ceres.auckland.ac.nz/downloads/gricli.jar